What is Intermittent Fasting?

 - #1 in easiest diets to follow

 The combination of intermittent fasting and the Mediterranean diet is clearly a match made in health heaven!
+This combination can also help people improve their cardiovascular health and achieve weight loss without resorting to difficult, unhealthy diets and eating disorders.

 Are you looking to start a Mediterranean diet plan or Mediterranean diet meal plan?